The Garden Grazer

 Let's make a pan of vegan Creamy Mushroom Tomato Pasta!

 This satisfying pasta dish combines flavorful sun-dried tomatoes, fresh garlic, and spinach.
+Then it's tossed in a light cream sauce.

 Dry penne pasta, spinach, tomatoes, and mushroom ingredients on a white table

 • Penne pasta: Or use your own favorite shape such as fusilli, fettuccine, linguine, etc. Use gluten-free pasta if desired.
-(I like brown rice + quinoa pasta.)
+(I like brown rice & quinoa pasta.)

 • Mushrooms: I use cremini mushrooms, but use your own favorite.
-Shiitake mushrooms, portobello mushrooms, oyster, or white button would work well.
+Shiitake mushrooms, Portobello mushrooms, oyster, or white button would work well.

 • Sun-dried tomatoes: I use dry packed sun-dried tomatoes.
 (Most often I buy the "Mediterranean Organic" brand which come in a 3 ounce bag.)
 But an oil-packed jar of sun-dried tomatoes works as well.